 See the Tie section of the programming guide for details.

-since NetLogo 3.1, agentsets are now always in random order.
-In prior
+NetLogo 3.1, agentsets are now always in random order.
+In prior versions of

-to convert an agentset (random order) into a list of agents (fixed
+convert an agentset (random order) into a list of agents (fixed order).
+See

-order).
-See "Lists of agents" in the Lists section of the Programming Guide.
+“Lists of agents” in the Lists section of the

 If you are seeing pieces of turtle shapes wrapping around the view edges, it’s because NetLogo 3.0 allowed you to turn off such wrapping in the view without affecting the behavior of the model.
 Since NetLogo 3.1, if you don’t want the view to wrap you must make it so the world doesn’t wrap, using the new topology feature.
 Making this change may require other changes to your model, though.
 See the Topology section of the Programming Guide for a thorough discussion of how to convert your model to take advantage of this new feature.

 Many models made in NetLogo 3.0 or earlier use

 setxy random world-width random world-height to scatter turtles randomly,

 random-float.
 It only works if world wrapping is on.

 (Why?
 Because when wrapping is on, you can set coordinates of turtles to numbers beyond the edge of the world and NetLogo will wrap the turtle to the other side.
 But in worlds that don’t wrap setting the x or y coordinates of a turtle to a point outside the bounds of the world causes a runtime error.
 The world wrap settings were added in NetLogo 3.1.
 See the Topology section of the Programming Guide for more information.)

 To fix your model so that it works regardless of the wrapping settings, use one of these two commands instead: